VirajMathpati7/VirajMathpati7/README.md

 - 👋 Hi, I’m @VirajMathpati7
-- 👀 I’m interested in ethical hacking, penetration testing,bug.
+- 👀 I’m interested in ethical hacking, penetration testing, bug bounty.
-- 🌱 I’m currently pursuing B.tech from MGM college of engineering
+- 🌱 I’m currently pursuing B.tech from MGM college of engineering,nanded.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me

 <!---
 VirajMathpati7/VirajMathpati7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.